curohn/delivery_app_simulation/readme.md

 Driver transaction
 - driver id, pickup time, dropoff time, pickup location, dropoff location
 - I'll need to know somehow if a driver is available, and their location

-orchestrator
-- picks closest, available driver for an order